evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 }
 ```

-You may use these methods directly, but instead, I suggest we create two handy wrappers for `AsynchronousServerSocketChannel` and
+You may use these methods directly, but instead, I created two handy wrappers for `AsynchronousServerSocketChannel` and
-`AsynchronousSocketChannel`.
-Nest under `Channels` this `ServerSocket` wrapper for `AsynchronousServerSocketChannel`:
+`AsynchronousSocketChannel`, nested under `Channels`. `Channels.ServerSocket` is a wrapper for `AsynchronousServerSocketChannel`:

 ```java
 class ServerSocket {